yuda03979/RIG_v1/README.Docker.md

 ## Troubleshooting
 - Verify Docker and Docker Compose are correctly installed
-- Check environment variable configurations
+- Check environment variable configurations - they all must be correct, even if you don't use them.
 - Ensure model files are downloaded and placed correctly

 ## Notes